madsmsc/SFMovieService/README.md

 ## Testing
 The unittests are written and run using the mocha framework and the chai framework for assertions.
-The output from running the tests should look something like the below:
+The output from running the tests ('mocha tests' or 'npm test') should look something like the below:
 ```
-$ mocha tests

-  Controller
+  controller
     √ geoCallback(error, response, body) simple override
     √ geoCallback(error, response, body) all values correct
     √ movieCallback(error, response, body) simple length test